Nailim/plan9-rchistory/README.md

 **histw**

 Use CTRL + UP or CTRL + DOWN key conbinations to insert previous or next line of history in to the prompt.

+To search trough history, type text to empty promt in terminal window before using key combinations.

 Pressing enter (and running the selected command) or pressing delete (canceling selected command) will reset interactive history to initial state.